Unlocking the Standard Model; N=1 and 2 generations of quarks : spectrum, mixing and symmetries: Main results for N=2 generations

 $\bullet$\ the last problem concerns mixing, and proves later to be correlated with the previous one.
 On one side eqs.~(\ref{eq:cabb1}) give fairly good estimates of the mixing angle; the result is independent of the so-called $b$ parameters (ratios of bosonic VEV's) and looks robust.
 On another side, Yukawa couplings provide diagonal and non-diagonal mass terms for the $d$ and $s$ quarks: with intuitive notations

 in which $\mu_{ds}, \mu_d, \mu_s$ depend on the $b$ parameters through the normalizing coefficients (\ref{eq:norm1}) of the 8 Higgs quadruplets.
 The paradox is that, at the values of the $b$ parameters which fit all other data, in particular pseudoscalar meson masses, $\mu_{ds}$ comes very close to a pole, like if the ``fermionic mixing angle'' was close to maximal ($\pi/4$).
-So, either quark mixing exhibits a dual nature (maximal mixing or close to being at present only known for leptons), or one must find a way out of this paradox.
+So, either the quark mixing exhibits a dual nature (maximal mixing or close to maximal only concerns leptons at present), or one must find a way out of this paradox.
 It would be feasible at very small values of the parameters $b_\Omega$ and $\hat b_\Omega$, which seems excluded at $\theta_u=0$.